Ted Baker is a designer-led fashion brand, offering aspirational clothing and accessories in a distinct, quirky style.

 Around the same time, consultancy firm AlixPartners was drafted in to conduct a “wide-ranging review” of Ted Baker’s business model and costs.

-New chief executive officer and former Debenhams CFO Rachel Osborne set out the retailer’s recovery strategy in mid 2020, which is critical in light of the impact of the coronavirus crisis.
-The strategy is built on the retailer’s strengths, which include a “strong and resilient brand”, its channel, product and geographical mix, investment in technology and logistics, and “a strong culture carried by a passionate and engaged team”.
+New chief executive officer and former Debenhams CFO Rachel Osborne set out the retailer’s recovery strategy in mid 2020, which has been critical in light of the impact of the pandemic.
+The strategy is built on the retailer’s strengths, including its brand, channel, product and geographical mix and investment in technology and logistics.

 The three-pronged strategy comprises three “building blocks”: stabilising the business, including “rethinking Ted Baker’s vision and commercial strategy”; driving growth, through re-energising the brand and drawing new customers; and operational excellence, such as a digital-first approach.